google/open-location-code/Documentation/Open Location Code API Specification.md

 Implementations are RECOMMENDED to use the method names above.

-Note: it is possible to implement `isFull` using a Perl Compatible Regular Expression, see the Plus Code specification.
+Note: it is possible to implement `isFull` using a Perl Compatible Regular Expression, see the Plus Code specification and use case-insensitive matching.

 ## OPTIONAL public methods